-For any specified category of families for which HUD may award funding to BHA, BHA will select the applicant for assistance in the following order:
+For any specified category of families for which HUD may award funding to BHA, applicants will be selected in the following order:

-- 1. If set forth by HUD funding award, in that order - 2.
+- 1. Any manner set forth by HUD in funding award - 2.
 If not set forth by HUD funding award, in the order of first come, first served.